African Studies The Seychelles

 General Overviews and Bibliographies

 Few general overviews and bibliographies of the Seychelles exist, all of which are now dated.
-The earliest published survey of Seychellois culture, economy, history, natural history, etc., is Bradley 1940.
-For more recent overviews, see Lionnet 1972 and Tartter 1995.
+The earliest published survey of Seychellois culture, economy, history, natural history, etc. is Bradley 1940; more recent overviews include Lionnet 1972, Tartter 1995, and Allen 2022.
 The earliest published bibliography of Seychellois history and natural history is included in Fauvel 1909 (cited under History and Historical Sources).
 The most extensive recently published bibliography of the islands is Bennett and Bennett 1993.

 Volume 153 in a world bibliographical series, which covers individual countries and major geographical regions.
 Organized into sections on the country and its people; geography; travelers’ accounts; flora and fauna; history; population and demography; Aldabra; language; religion; society, social conditions, and health; politics; constitution, legal system, and administration; philately; economy; finance and banking; agriculture and fishing; industry; manpower and employment; education; the arts; libraries and museums; cuisine; literature; government reports and statistics; media; directories; and bibliographies.